-If your building is rent-stabilized and the lock on the lobby door was recently switched from a regular key to an electronic key fob system you may not have thought much about it beyond the annoyance of having to pick up a new key from the landlord's office.
+If your building is rent-stabilized and the lock on the lobby door has been switched from a regular key to an electronic key fob system, you may not have thought much about it beyond being annoyed by having to pick up a new key from the landlord's office.
 But what many tenants in this situation may not know is that key fob systems are an increasingly popular tool in building owners' arsenals to try to track the comings and goings of renters.

 Key fobs are small plastic discs that attach to key chains.
-The technology, which allows residents to buzz into buildings, works much like that in the key cards commonly used in office buildings.
+The technology, which allows residents to buzz into buildings, works much like a key card commonly used in office buildings.

 Changing the front locks to a new system that relies on fobs, which are hard to duplicate, is a way of sorting out who's actually living in the building, since it forces residents to come in person to pick up the new keys.
 It's also a way for landlords to ask for additional personal information about residents.
 And if a leaseholder is no longer living in a given apartment, navigating the switch may be tough for those who remain.

-Then, once the system is in place, each fob has a unique identifier that the system can log every time it's used.
-In other words, your new key is being used to generate a database showing the dates and times that you entered your home.
-This comes in handy for landlords, because one of the few ways that they can legally get rid of rent-stabilized tenants and spike rents is by proving that a tenant is not using an apartment as his primary residence.
+In addition, each fob has a unique identifier that the system can log every time it's used.
+In other words, your new key is being used to generate a database showing the dates and times that you entered your building.
+This comes in handy for landlords, because one of the few ways that they can legally get rid of rent-stabilized tenants and increase rents is by proving that a tenant is not using an apartment as his primary residence.
 What legally constitutes a primary residence is complicated, but at its most basic, it means spending more than half of a given year in the place.

-If you were away—or, say, lost your keys for an extended period—the data generated by key fobs could provide a way for landlords to argue that you're not entitled to stay in your apartment.
-Such a printout is by no means a surefire way of getting you out, though.
+If you were away—or lost your keys for an extended period—the data generated by key fobs could provide a way for landlords to argue that you're not entitled to stay in your apartment.
+It is by no means a surefire way of getting you out, though.
 For more of an idea of what rights rent-stabilized tenants have in dealing with key fobs, here are some pointers.

-Installing key fob locks is not by itself a justification for a rent increase
+Installing key fob locks isn't by itself a justification for a rent hike

 The Division of Housing and Community Renewal, which regulates rent-stabilized buildings, said in 2001 that a new electronic key card system could not be considered a major capital improvement, which allows landlords to increase rents building-wide based on a percentage of the cost of the work.
 It could potentially be considered an MCI, according to DHCR, if done in conjunction with other work such as replacing the lobby door, or with the consent of over three quarters of tenants.

-Landlords have to provide new key fobs to occupants at no charge, but can charge for replacements
+Landlords must provide new key fobs to occupants at no charge

 DHCR has ruled at various times that landlords have to provide new key fobs for free to all lawful occupants of rent-stabilized buildings that have undergone the change-over.
 They don't always make it easy, though.